Pakistani Tyrion Lannister Has Made His Acting Debut, Should Lookalike Peter Dinklage be Worried?

 And now, Khan has made it to television.

-As the final season of FoT is racing toward an end, a Pakistani online store has taken the opportunity to feature Khan in an ad and it is hilarious.
+As the final season of GoT is racing toward an end, a Pakistani online store has taken the opportunity to feature Khan in an ad and it is hilarious.

 In the ad, Khan can be seen eating at a restaurants or going about his shopping while all the time GoT fans keep bothering him about giving autographs.
 He is hounded wherever he goes by fans asking for details of the show and lining up to take selfies.
 In the end, Khan chooses Cheetay.pk, an online departmental store that sells groceries, books and other items of daily need, to fulfill his chores in peace from the comfort of his home.